Southam Heritage Collection

 In the years leading up to the millennium several attempts were made by interested local residents to devise a means for transferring the Collection into public ownership and housing it in a more publicly accessible building but these all came to nothing.
 However just before Rene Cardall was diagnosed with the throat cancer that finally killed her a further series of public meetings were held.
 The result was the establishment of the Friends of the Cardall Collection, a publicly constituted charity recognised by HMRC, to look after the Collection with the prime objective of finding it a permanent home.

 Following Rene Cardall’s death the Collection moved for 5 years to a new temporary home, still in Warwick Road.
 This building had originally been constructed, probably in the 1930s, as the Employment Exchange for Southam and had since then seen many occupants including dentists, accountants, engineering firms and many others.
 However the building, generously provided by Major Terry Mills, was in a poor state of repair and could not be envisaged as a permanent home.
-Around this time proposals started to be developed to construct a major housing development bordering on the centre of the town and part of this development was to include new community space, The Friends of the Cardall Collection applied for, and were fortunate to be granted, one of the rooms in this development together with a small amount of storage space.
+Around this time proposals started to be developed to construct a major housing development in the centre of the town and part of this development was to include new community space, The Friends of the Cardall Collection applied for, and were fortunate to be granted, one of the rooms in this development together with a small amount of storage space.
 Whilst the new development was being constructed the Collection had to move to another temporary home following the end of its lease and the death of Major Mills.
 This new home (again provided on very generous terms by a long term Collection supporter, Mrs Jenny Frith) was in the basement of Vivian House, an imposing tall white building on Market Hill, directly adjacent to the expected new community space.

 In the Summer of 2018 after many setbacks, much heart ache and a lot of worry the renamed Southam Heritage Collection (now also a registered Charity) was able to move into two rooms in the Tithe Place development on Southam High Street.
 This location is opposite the local Library, has a café open all week and provides easy access for everyone including wheelchair bound people.
 In addition it has two large windows which mean displays can be seen by visitors even when the Exhibition Room is not open.
 The net result of all this work is that visitor numbers have increased by a factor of at least 4 and an increasing number of people are coming forward to volunteer to work with the Collection.